-Tele-ICU (starting fall 2018) allows FirstHealth to expand critical care services to other sites.
-An Intensivist (a provider that works exclusely in the ICU and is board certified in critical care) will remotely monitor patients and provide guidance to on-site critical care specialists.
+Tele-ICU allows FirstHealth to expand critical care services to other sites.
+An Intensivist (a provider that works exclusively in the ICU and is board certified in critical care) will remotely monitor patients and provide guidance to on-site critical care specialists.
 Tele-ICU monitoring does not replace bedside care, but instead provides additional support to the onsite team when timely interventions can make a difference.
 This service improves patient safety leading to better outcomes.

 Tele-Infectious Disease medicine technology is available at community hospitals to give patients access to infectious disease specialist services that would not normally be available at the more rural hospital locations.
 Telemedicine uses two-way videoconferencing to deliver assessments and treatments.
 The Infectious Disease Specialist, who is located at another hospital, will dial into the robot to perform the exam with the assistance of a trained professional.
 The Nurse/Facilitator will be in your room during the exam.

 For additional information on Infectious Disease, click here